List of Johns Hopkins University defunct societies: Gamma Alpha Pi

 Gamma Alpha Phi was a Masonic secret society founded at Homewood in 1921.
-The society never sought nor had representation on the Inter-Fraternity council.
+The society never sought nor had representation on the Inter-Fraternity Council.
 It awarded special awards in the form of keys to undergraduates for outstanding Masonic Research which the society published in the Grand Chapter Minutes.
-The society eventually grew to found chapters at the University of Maryland, George Washington University and Vanderbilt University.
-The society is thought to be defunct at the present time, but that is unconfirmed.
+The society eventually grew to found chapters at the University of Maryland, George Washington University, and Vanderbilt University.
+The society is thought to be defunct at present, but that is unconfirmed.

 The Ananias Society

 The Ananias Society was a secret society established in the early years of the University.
-The first mention of the society in the first yearbook published in 1889 under the name "Debutante" (which later becomes the Hullabaloo in 1894).
+The first mention of the society in the first yearbook was published in 1889 under the name "Debutante" (which later became the Hullabaloo in 1894).
 The Society's motto is "Let fa (w) ncy Unmolested Reign" and their colors were similar to the University's colors of Sable & Gold.
 They referred to their members as either "Lyres Attuned" for initiated members and "Liars Out of Tune" for pledging members.
 Like most societies of their day, they primarily only publicly referred to their members by their nicknames.
 The pledging class of 1892 consisted of "The Scorpion", "The Baron", "Julep", "Amelia" and "Sam".
 The officers of the Society also had strange titles.
-They continue to be referenced in university publications until for several years, but there is no mention of the Society in neither the Alumni Magazine nor the Hullabaloo soon after.
+They continue to be referenced in university publications for several years, but there is no mention of the Society in either the Alumni Magazine or the Hullabaloo soon after.

 The Senior Society

-The Senior Society was another upperclassmen secret society which was founded in 1892.
+The Senior Society was another upperclassman secret society that was founded in 1892.
 As the name implies, membership was restricted to only eleven newly tapped seniors who revealed themselves at the end of the spring semester.
-Their exact purpose was unknown, but similar to most senior societies, membership was based on loyalty to the university, academics and prevalence on campus.
-Their actual name is thought to be known only to members and incorporate the Greek letters " Delta".
+Their exact purpose was unknown, but similar to most senior societies, membership was based on loyalty to the university, academics, and prevalence on campus.
+Their actual name is thought to be known only to members and incorporates the Greek letters " Delta".
 Their crest, which consists of a rooster and twelve stars appears in other photos and texts in the University Archives.
-Their motto is οἱ πολλοί (Hoi Polloi), which roughly translates to "The Masses".
+Their motto is οἱ πολλοί (hoi polloi), which roughly translates to "The Masses".
 The phrase became known to English scholars probably from Pericles' Funeral Oration, as mentioned in Thucydides' History of the Peloponnesian War.
 Pericles uses it in a positive way when praising the Athenian democracy, contrasting it with hoi oligoi, or oligarchy.
 During this time, many student groups tended to embrace similar philosophies and were against the centralization of power in the Student Council.
 Their current existence is speculated, but unconfirmed.